usethis::create_package("path/to/mypackage")32 Building packages

 result

-`R CMD check` is the automated quality gate.
-It runs roughly 50 tests: does the `NAMESPACE` match the exports?
+R CMD check runs roughly 50 tests against your package: does the NAMESPACE match the exports?
 Do all examples run without error?
 Are all arguments documented?
 Do the tests pass?
 Is the package installable?

 The goal: 0 errors, 0 warnings, 0 notes.
-Each of those roughly 50 tests exists because someone, somewhere, shipped a broken package.
-The strictness reflects the cost of breakage on CRAN, where 20,000+ packages depend on each other.
-When the check says NOTE, it is not being pedantic: it is remembering a bug someone else already found.
-A clean check means your package is well-formed.
-A check that passes on your machine but fails on another platform is still a problem, which is why CI (continuous integration) matters (see Section 32.9).
+Each of those roughly 50 tests exists because someone, somewhere, shipped a broken package, and the strictness reflects the cost of breakage on CRAN, where 20,000+ packages depend on each other.
+Every NOTE exists because someone shipped that exact mistake to CRAN and broke something downstream.

 Common issues and how to fix them: